ebzzry/ebzzry.github.io/en/src/quotes.md

 - “There is no reason to assume that the universe has the slightest interest in intelligence—or even in both.
 Life may be random accidental by-products of its operations like the beautiful patterns on a butterfly’s wings.
 The insect would fly just as well without them.”<br>
-  ―Arthur C. Clarke, The Lost Worlds of 2001, 1972
+  ―Arthur C. Clarke

 - “The greatest tragedy in mankind’s entire history may be the hijacking of morality by religion.”<br>
-  ―Arthur C. Clarke, “Credo,” Greetings, Carbon-Based Bipeds!
+  ―Arthur C. Clarke

 - “The only way of finding the limits of the possible is by going beyond them into the impossible.”<br>
-  ―Arthur C. Clarke, The Lost Worlds of 2001, 1972
+  ―Arthur C. Clarke

 - “The secret to creativity is knowing how to hide your sources.”<br>